 The plan is for the merged entity to take the first six-to-twelve months to observe operations and outcomes of both organizations.
 Over time, the organization will implement processes or systems that are identified to help eliminate gaps in services.

 The organization will be raising money to help with the merger.
 There are unavoidable costs associated with bringing two organizations into one, including technology, professional development opportunities for staff, creation of systems to make the operations of one organization more efficient, streamlining employee benefits, and improving services identified over the first six-to-twelve months, etc. Businesses or individuals wishing to invest in the merger process or support the organizations’ work can do so on either entity’s website at www.fitnh.org or www.newhorizonsnh.org.

-Founded in 1991, Families in Transition – New Horizons is a nonprofit organization that provides safe, affordable housing and social services to individuals and families who are homeless or at risk of becoming homeless, enabling them to gain self-sufficiency and respect in Manchester, Concord, Dover, and soon-to-be Wolfeboro, NH.
-FIT also owns and operates two thrift stores in Manchester and Concord, NH, which serve as economic engines to help pay for services that FIT provides.
+Founded in 1991, Families in Transition is a nonprofit organization that provides safe, affordable housing and social services to individuals and families who are homeless or at risk of becoming homeless, enabling them to gain self-sufficiency and respect in Manchester, Concord, Dover, and soon-to-be Wolfeboro, NH.
+FIT also owns and operates a thrift store in Manchester which serves as an economic engine to help pay for services that FIT provides.
 For more information about FIT and the stores, visit www.fitnh.org or call 603-641-9441.

 Since 1973, New Horizons has worked to assist low-income persons to address the social issues facing them.